 Despite their small stature, Dachshunds have won the hearts of many dogs owners internationally.
 So, if you are curious to learn more about the “wiener dog”, read on!

 14–19 inches (standard); 12–15 inches (miniature)

 Solid red, black, and tan, red and tan, merle

 Today, these animals are largely kept as companion animals.
 They are quite small and make great pets.
 They ranked as the 12th most popular dog breed in the United States in 2018, and their popularity has remained about the same for many years.

-Breeders are more expensive for a reason.
+However, if you do go to a breeder, do your research to ensure they are reputable.
+Breeders can be quite expensive.
 Their dogs undergo proper health testing before they are bred, which helps prevent common health conditions from being passed on.
 Like all breeds, the Dachshund is prone to a few genetic problems.
 The only way to ensure that puppies don’t inherit these problems is to perform health testing, which only reputable breeders tend to do.

 Furthermore, puppies from breeders often receive more vet care.
 Their first vaccinations and vet visit are often included in the cost of the puppy.
 While you may have to pay more up front, you’ll pay less in vet bills during the first year.
 Many puppies even have basic training before they are adopted, which lowers the amount of money that you’ll need to spend on them.

 Animal shelters often provide their puppies with vaccinations and health checks.
 However, there is no way to know where the puppy came from.
 Therefore, we recommend having an emergency fund in case the puppy ends up getting sick later.
 Most breeders offer health guarantees, but this is not the case with rescues.

 When purchasing from an unqualified breeder, there is no way to tell what you are getting.
 Most puppies don’t come with any vaccinations or health checks.
 Therefore, they may end up costing you thousands.